kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/keypairs.md

 The `kakaocloud_keypairs` data source retrieves a list of key pairs in KakaoCloud.
 It supports filtering by attributes such as `name` and returns details including key pair ID, name, fingerprint, type, public key, creation time, and owner information.

-Use this data source when you need to:- Query all existing key pairs dynamically without hardcoding their names or IDs.
+Use this data source when you need to:

+- Query all existing key pairs dynamically without hardcoding their names or IDs.
 - Filter key pairs to select the correct one for attaching to compute instances.
 - Validate key pair properties (e.g., fingerprint, type) before using them in other Terraform resources.